Jeremy Beadle: Tributes

 On 2 February 2008, ITV dedicated that day's episode of You've Been Framed to Beadle and promoted a tribute webpage to him over the show's credits.
-The channel's official tribute to Jeremy Beadle was broadcast on 4 February 2008 where various celebrity friends including Lord Sugar paid tribute.
+The channel's official tribute to Jeremy Beadle was broadcast on 4 February 2008 where various celebrity friends including Alan Sugar paid tribute.

-A further tribute was aired on Friday 16 May, An Audience Without Jeremy Beadle, hosted by Chris Tarrant and with contributions from Lord Sugar, Henry Kelly, Ken Campbell, Anneka Rice and others.
+A further tribute was aired on Friday 16 May, An Audience Without Jeremy Beadle, hosted by Chris Tarrant and with contributions from Alan Sugar, Henry Kelly, Ken Campbell and Anneka Rice.

 His obituary in The Daily Telegraph claimed that he "was the most avidly watched presenter on television".
 On 15 August 2010 he was the subject of an ITV documentary, The Unforgettable Jeremy Beadle.